Jersey Financial Services Commission Seminar

 The emphasis will be very much on practical issues and on providing feedback to you on the sort of problems that arise in our day-to-day interaction with regulated entities.
 We will also try to provide you with solutions to go along with the problems.
 I hope very much that you will feel that the Commission is part of the solution rather than the problem.
 But if you have a contrary view, please let us know.
 This is very much intended to be an interactive event.

-In this short opening speech I will make some observations about the key issues and challenges that are facing the finance industry in Jersey, and about some of the topics that the later speakers will be addressing in relation to the trust company sector.
+In this short opening speech I will make some observations about the key issues and challenges that are facing the finance industry in Jersey, and about some of the topics that the later speakers will be addressing in relation to investment business and general insurance mediation.

 Key issues for the finance industry